derriqk/derriqk.github.io/essays/Software-Engineers-My-Takeaways.md

 In the web application made for this class, a way we ensure ethical behavior was a proper login system that works to defend a user’s work and data.

 *Why is this an important concept beyond web application?*

+In general, the mindset of keeping those who use your work protected, or that making sure your product is purely beneficial, is important for any area.

+To intend to do harm would contradict the very idea.

+A way I would see myself applying this to other areas would be working with AI.
+Whether I am working with art, faces, voices, or literature, it is up to me to keep things honest.
+That means being open about the work I am doing, making sure all work tested on is not stolen.
+To do this would protect the work and identities of people and is solely dependent on my ability to be ethically responsible.